Top WR Prospects Part III: CeeDee Lamb

 He runs the same route again in this game but doesn't generate as much separation, perhaps because he lets up a bit as he comes out of the break.

 It's frustrating that there aren't more examples of Lamb running this type of pattern against close coverage.
-His movement skills look high end, but I hesitate to draw too strong a conclusion from only two reps.
+His movement skills look high end, but I hesitate to draw too strong a conclusion from only a handful of reps.

 The same is true of his releases.
 This swim move he puts on this Texas corner is excellent, but it's the only time I've seen him use it (bottom of the screen).

-Again, the takeaway is similar: high end potential, but just not enough evidence to have firm confidence in his release game.
+Again, the takeaway is that Lamb has high end potential, but there's just not enough evidence to have firm confidence in his release game.

 And finally, it's the same story with the way Lamb attacks the deep ball.
 This deep route rep is one of my favorites from this year's class.
 I love how Lamb sees the throw go up, then takes his eyes off the ball to jockey for position with the corner, and finally re-locates the pass to make the catch.

-Here Lamb demonstrates a critical skill for an effective deep threat: the ability to track the ball.
-Most contests over deep passes are won by the player that gets to the correct spot first.
+Lamb is demonstrating a critical skill for an effective deep threat: the ability to track the ball.
+Most deep passes are won by the player that gets to the correct spot first.
 Speed and leaping ability are part of that, but even more important is simply figuring out precisely where the ball is headed.
 The fact that Lamb is able to read the ball as it comes out of Hurts' hand and understand its trajectory to the point where he feels comfortable taking his eyes off it is a clear demonstration of excellent tracking skills.